Makio64/Template/README.md

 ##Versions
 3.0:
 - change grunt to gulp to be more hype :)
-- move the grunt file to /grunt for the nostalgic.
+- remove grunt file
+- improve the readme

 2.0:
 - grunt more clean and effiscient